-2. The second characteristic of a natural rhetoric is the amplifying power.
-If rhetoric should stop with the mere organising of thought, it might be difficult to distinguish it from logic.
-But this constructive talent in the rhetorician is accompanied by another ability which is more purely oratorical.
-We mean the ability to dwell amply upon an idea until it has unfolded all its folds, and lays off richly in broad full view.
-We mean the ability to melt the hard, solid ore with so thorough and glowing a heat that it will run and spread like water.
+A second characteristic of a natural Rhetoric is the amplifying power.
+If Rhetoric should stop with the mere organizing of thought, it might be difficult to distinguish it from logic.
+But this organizing power in the Rhetorician, is accompanied by another ability which is more purely oratorical.
+We mean the ability to dwell amply upon an idea until it has unfolded all its folds, and lays off richly in broad, full view.
+We mean the ability to melt the hard solid ore with so thorough and glowing a heat, that it will run and spread like water.
 We mean the ability to enlarge and illustrate upon a condensed and cubic idea, until its contents spread out into a wide expanse for the career of the imagination and the play of the feelings.

-This union of an organising with an amplifying power may be said to be the whole of rhetoric.
-He who should combine both in perfect proportions would be the ideal orator of Cicero.
-For while the former power presents truth in its clear and connected form for the understanding, the latter transmutes it into its imaginative and impassioned forms, and the product of these two powers, when they are blended in one living energy, is eloquence.
-For eloquence, according to the best definition that has yet been given, is the union of philosophy and poetry in order to a practical end.
-When. therefore, the logical organisation is clothed upon with the imaginative and impassioned amplification, there arises "a combination and a form indeed;" a mental product adapted more than all others to move and influence the human mind.
+This union of an organizing with an amplifying power, may be said to be the whole of Rhetoric.
+He who should combine both in perfect proportions, would be the ideal orator For while the former power presents truth in its clear and connected form for the understanding, the latter transmutes it into its imaginative and impassioned forms, and the product of these two powers, when they are blended into For Eloquence, among the one living energy, is Eloquence. many definitions that have been given, is the union of Philosophy and Poetry, in order to a practical end. therefore, the logical organization is clothed upon with the imaginative and impassioned amplification, there arises "a combination and a form indeed"-a mental product adapted more than all others, to move and influence the human mind.

-But we shall see still more clearly into the essential characteristics of a natural rhetoric by passing, as we now do, after this brief analysis, to the second part of our discourse, which proposes to treat of the worth and importance of such a rhetoric to the preacher.
+But we shall see still more clearly into the essential characteristics of a Natural Rhetoric, by passing, as we now do, after this brief analysis, to the second part of our discourse, which proposes to treat of the worth and importance of such a Rhetoric to the preacher.

-1. And in the first place a natural as distinguished from an artificial rhetoric is of the highest worth to the preacher, because it is fruitful.
+I. And in the first place, a natural as distinguished from an artificial Rhetoric, is of the highest worth to the preacher, because it is fruitful.